LarsNorlander/dev-diary/study-plan.md

 ## Summary

-**Current Topic**: Android Development, ReactiveX
+**Current Topic**: Software Engineering and Architecture

 ## Topics of Interest

+* Software Engineering and Architecture
+* Docker and Kubernetes
+* DevOps and Deploying Applications
 * Algorithms and Problem Solving
-* Android Development
 * Functional Programming with Haskell
 * Deep Learning
-* Software Engineering and Architecture
-* DevOps and Deploying Applications
 * Embedded Development with Arduino and Raspberry Pi
 * Mathematics